Korean War Fast Facts

 The first war in which the United Nations played a role.
 When asked to send military aid to South Korea,16 countries sent troops and 41 sent equipment or aid.
 China fought on the side of North Korea, and the Soviet Union sent them military equipment.

-The US sent about 90% of the troops that were sent to aid South Korea.
+The United States sent about 90% of the troops that were sent to aid South Korea.

 The first war with battles between jet aircraft.

-The US spent around $67 billion on the war.
+The United States spent around $67 billion on the war.

 The truce talks lasted two years and 17 days.